 VodafoneZiggo Group B.V.
 (VodafoneZiggo) provides video, broadband internet, fixed-line telephony, and mobile services to residential and business customers in the Netherlands.
-The primary subsidiaries of VodafoneZiggo consist of (i) VodafoneZiggo Employment B.V. (formerly known as Ziggo Holding B.V.)
-(Ziggo) and its subsidiaries, including Ziggo Services B.V.
-(Ziggo Services), and (ii) Vodafone Libertel B.V.
-(Vodafone NL).

 Prior to the closing of the JV Transaction, as defined in note 1 to our consolidated financial statements, VodafoneZiggo was a wholly-owned subsidiary of Liberty Global plc (Liberty Global).
 On December 31, 2016, upon closing the JV Transaction, VodafoneZiggo became a wholly-owned subsidiary of VodafoneZiggo Group Holding B.V.
 (VodafoneZiggo Group Holding).
 VodafoneZiggo Group Holding is a 50:50 joint venture (the VodafoneZiggo JV) between Vodafone Group Plc (Vodafone) and Liberty Global.
 In connection with the closing of the JV Transaction, Vodafone NL became an indirect wholly-owned subsidiary of VodafoneZiggo.
 Prior to the closing of the JV Transaction, Vodafone NL and its subsidiaries operated Vodafone's mobile business in the Netherlands.